Fascinating local facts

 Enjoy the great outdoors

-Within a walkable distance from the town centre you can find yourself in 1,200 acres of National Trust land.
+Within a walkable distance from the city centre you can find yourself in 1,200 acres of National Trust land.
 Here you can wander the grand chambers, or the 18th century walled gardens of the nation’s favourite historic house, Erddig.
 You’ll discover an immaculately maintained stately home and grounds, with seasonal traditional markets, an amiable Cider Festival, and a Woodland Classroom with nature lessons for all ages.

 Hidden away in Erddig’s surrounding forest is the site of a Norman Castle.
 No structure remains, but the landscape gives a pleasing visual account of 12th century border conflicts.
 The water in the surrounding Motte (Clywedog) overflows from a reservoir hidden high up in the breathtaking Llandegla pine forest nearby.
 The forest is especially popular as a place for cyclists to get their off-road kicks (bike hire available at One Planet Adventure).